-The cumulative intensity of the war in Ukraine has claimed a higher butcher’s bill than the war in Georgia, which is consistent with the higher Russian valuation of the stakes.
+The cumulative intensity of the war in Ukraine has claimed a higher butcher’s bill than the war in Georgia, consistent with higher Russian valuation of the stakes.
 The conflict in Georgia lasted only five days, but the conflict in Ukraine has dragged into its fifth year, resulting in nearly ten thousand killed and over a million displaced to date.
 Yet it is also notable that the protracted conflict has so far featured neither large scale combined arms warfare nor unrestrained ethnic cleansing or other human rights atrocities.
 Moreover, cumulative civilian deaths plateaued at about 4000 in 2015 while cumulative total deaths plateaued at about 9000 in 2016 (Driscoll and Steinert-Threlkeld 2019).
 Covert interventions, even open secrets like Moscow’s deployments to Ukraine and aggressive cyber operations, tend to convey mixed signals of resolve and restraint (Carson 2018).
 The costliness of the intervention signals resolve, but the fact that costs could be higher and the efforts made to allow both sides to save face signals restraint.
-As Brantley et al (2017) rightly point out, the modal diversity of conflict in Ukraine has lacked sufficient intensity to warrant outside intervention.
+As Brantley et al (2017) point out, the modal diversity of conflict in Ukraine has lacked sufficient intensity to warrant outside intervention.

 The cyber domain is especially attractive for a risk-averse opportunist.
 Indeed, Ukraine has emerged as a testbed for Russian cyber warfare (Geers 2015; Brantley et al 2017; Greenberg 2017; Baezner 2017), even as Russia has not realized much for its efforts.
 In the first major cyber-physical attack since Stuxnet, the Ukrainian power grid was briefly disrupted in 2015 and again in 2016, but services were quickly restored in each case (Greenberg 2017).
 These events were notable both for their technical sophistication and inconsequential strategic effects, not unlike Stuxnet (Lindsay 2013).
 NotPetya attacks, by contrast, may have wiped ten percent of the computers in Ukraine, including banks, federal agencies, and the Chernobyl clean-up site, and Maersk shipping worldwide was paralyzed for a few days via an infection in its Odessa office.
 Yet the endemic Russian cyber attacks and information operations have had little impact on battlefield events (Kostyuk and Zhukov 2019).
 Even in social media operations, supposedly a devious Russian specialty, pro-Kremlin narratives never really took hold in Western Ukraine (Driscoll and Steinert-Threlkeld 2019).